RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - (e) whether, in giving the evidence, the person would have to disclose matter that was received by the person in confidence from the defendant.
   - Evidence – Sworn / Affirmed / Unsworn
     - Sworn Evidence
-      - A Witness who is competent to give evidence is required to give ‘sworn’ evidence.
+      - A Witness who is competent to give evidence is required to give 'sworn' evidence.
-      - Before giving evidence, the Witness must take an ‘Oath’ or make an ‘Affirmation’ that they will tell the truth (s 21 EA).
+      - Before giving evidence, the Witness must take an 'Oath' or make an 'Affirmation' that they will tell the truth (s 21 EA).
         - I swear by Almighty God that the evidence I shall give will be the truth, the whole truth and nothing but the truth.
         - I solemnly and sincerely declare and affirm that the evidence I shall give will be the truth, the whole truth and nothing but the truth.
     - Section 21 - Sworn evidence to be on oath or affirmation